lightstreams-network/lightchain/README.md

 lightchain run --datadir "${HOME}/.lightchain"
 ```

-After running the command above, it will start running the network synchronization which will take several minutes.
+After you run the command above, the network synchronization will take several minutes.
+So grab a coffee and [request some test tokens](https://discuss.lightstreams.network/t/request-test-tokens/64) while you wait :)

+### Request test tokens
+Please sign up to the [Lightstreams Community Forum](https://discuss.lightstreams.network) and [follow the instructions in this thread](https://discuss.lightstreams.network/t/request-test-tokens/64)

 #### Available flags